How to Clean Resilient Floors

 A quick wipe with a damp mop works well for vinyl floors between deep cleanings.
 Choose a nonabrasive all-purpose cleaning product or the product recommended by the vinyl manufacturer.
 Some products are no-rinse solutions while others need to be rinsed well, so make sure you check the instructions on the container.

 If you are unsure of the floor's composition or coating, check with the home's previous owner, real estate agent, or rental agent.
-If you still don't know, use a mild vinegar-and-water solution to clean the floor; it's probably safe.
+If you still don't know, stay on the safe side and use a mild vinegar-and-water solution to clean the floor.
 Water-base or acrylic-base floor polishes can be used on many resilient floors but may not be compatible with some no-wax floors.

-Some stains on vinyl floors may be permanent, especially if the floor is old, but these techniques can at least lighten the discoloration.
+Some stains on vinyl floors may be permanent, especially if the floor is old.
+If the resilient flooring stain is stubborn, these techniques can at least lighten it.
 You may have to repeat the process several times.
+Here’s how to tackle common vinyl floor stains:

 Black heel marks: Rub the area with an art gum eraser or a nonabrasive scrubbing pad and nonabrasive cleanser, or rub with regular toothpaste.
 If the stain remains, try using rubbing alcohol (91% isopropyl).